Michigan Driver’s License Civil & Criminal Sanctions

 Contact Hills Law to Restore your Driving Privileges

-Hills At Law, P.C. provides driver’s license restoration services throughout Michigan, with a particular focus in eight counties in southwest Michigan.
+Hills At Law, P.C. provides driver’s license restoration services throughout Michigan, with a particular focus in nine counties in Southwest Michigan.
 We also help people in other states when it is the Michigan Secretary of State that is holding up driving privileges in another state.